TanjilaShamima/TanjilaShamima/README.md

 <strong style="text-align: justify;">
 I'm a skilled and experienced Front-end Developer with expertise in React JS, Next JS, Node JS, Express JS, Typescript, and Web API.
 With a keen eye for detail and a problem-solving mindset, I have hands-on experience in all levels of testing, including performance, functional, integration, system, and user acceptance testing.
 I am also proficient in analyzing and designing database structures, making me a well-rounded developer.

-I have participated in programming contests and achieved 2nd Runner Up in the DIU Intra University Girls Programming Contest.
+I have participated in programming contests and achieved 2nd Runner-up in the DIU Intra University Girls Programming Contest.
 With several projects under my belt, including a Smart Hospital Management System and an Online Restaurant Application, I am a driven professional who strives to build highly responsive and user-friendly web applications.
 Contact me today to see how I can help bring your project to life!
 </strong>
 <br />
 <br />